The story behind the shows.

 Amari is also a published author.
 In 1996, he began writing a series of books about classic radio for The Smithsonian Institute.
 More recently, he teamed with fellow classic radio expert, Martin Grams, to co-write the best-selling coffee-table cook “The Top 100 Classic Radio Shows” (available at Amazon).
 Each month, Amari writes a classic radio-themed column titled “Radio 360” for the nostalgia publication “ReMind Magazine”.

 In 2002, Amari licensed the intellectual property, The Twilight Zone, from CBS and The Rod Serling estate to create and produce The Twilight Zone Radio Dramas, which are fully dramatized audio adaptations based on Rod Serling’s Emmy-Award winning TV series.
 Hosted by prolific actor Stacy Keach, each hour-long radio drama features a Hollywood celebrity in the title role.
 The Twilight Zone Radio Dramas has won numerous awards of excellence including The Audie Award, AFTRA’s American Scene Award and the XM Nation Award for Best Radio Drama on XM.
-The Twilight Zone Radio Dramas are broadcast coast-to-coast each week on nearly 100 radio stations.

 In 2007, Amari parlayed his experience and passion for radio theatre and love for the Bible into the creation of the award-winning Word of Promise celebrity-voiced, dramatized audio Bible published by Christian giant Thomas Nelson, Inc. The New Testament won 2008’s highest Evangelical award, The Christian Book of the Year.
 The Word of Promise stars Jim Caviezel (“The Passion of the Christ”) reprising his film role as Jesus, with Michael York, Terence Stamp, Lou Gossett, Jr., Marisa Tomei, Lou Diamond Phillips, Ernie Hudson, Kimberly-Williams Paisley and many other celebrities voicing roles of the New Testament.